liferay-search/liferay-docs/en/user/articles/05-setting-up/02-instance-settings/01-virtual-instances.markdown

 [TOC levels=1-4]

-Here's a quick scenario: you already have a server hosting a @product@ installation and a database.
+Here's a quick scenario: you already have a server hosting a @sharepoint@ installation and a database.
 It has many [Users](/docs/7-2/user/-/knowledge_base/u/users-and-organizations), [Sites](/docs/7-2/user/-/knowledge_base/u/building-a-site),